When does your waterlily need dividing?

 - A waterlily root span will be as wide as its top growth spread on the water surface.

-- This will make the basket heavy to lift and move.
+- This is what makes the basket heavy to lift and move.

 - Over time you will be able to replace the unmanageable mature plant with several of the new smaller baskets of repotted rhizomes.